jessedatawiz/jessedatawiz/README.md

 ## Hi there! 🐋

-A humbled data scientist who loves data and learn something new everyday.
+A modest data scientist who loves data and learn something new everyday.

 **Soft Skills**